postgrespro/jsquery/README.md

  * "d"."e".#.7
  * "d"."e".#.false

-Since JsQuery doesn't support search in particular array index, we consider all array elements to be equivalent.
-Thus, each array element is marked with same `#` sign in the path.
+Since JsQuery doesn't support searching in a particular array index, we consider all array elements to be equivalent.
+Thus, each array element is marked with the same `#` sign in its path.

-Major problem in the entries representation is its size.
-In the given example key "a" is presented three times.
-In the large branchy documents with long keys size of naive entries representation becomes unreasonable.
-Both opclasses address this issue but in a slightly different way.
+A problem with this representation is its size.
+In the given example the key "a" is presented three times.
+In large branchy documents with long keys sizes of naive entries, the representation becomes unreasonably large.
+Both opclasses address this issue, but in slightly different ways.

 ### jsonb\_path\_value\_ops

-jsonb\_path\_value\_ops represents entry as pair of path hash and value.
+jsonb\_path\_value\_ops represents an index entry as a pair of a hash of the path and the value:
-Following pseudocode illustrates it.

     (hash(path_item_1.path_item_2. ... .path_item_n); value)

-In comparison of entries path hash is the higher part of entry and value is its lower part.
+When comparison index entries, the path hash is the first part of entry and the value is the lower part.
 This determines the features of this opclass.
-Since path is hashed and it is higher part of entry we need to know the full path to the value in order to use it for search.
-However, once path is specified we can use both exact and range searches very efficiently.
+Since the path is hashed and it's the first part of the index entry, we need to know the full path to a value in order to use the index for searching.
+However, once the path is specified we can use both exact and range searches very efficiently.

 ### jsonb\_value\_path\_ops

-jsonb\_value\_path\_ops represents entry as pair of value and bloom filter of path.
+jsonb\_value\_path\_ops represents an index entry as pair of the JSON value and a bloom filter of paths:

     (value; bloom(path_item_1) | bloom(path_item_2) | ... | bloom(path_item_n))

-In comparison of entries value is the higher part of entry and bloom filter of path is its lower part.
-This determines the features of this opclass.
-Since value is the higher part of entry we can perform only exact value search efficiently.
-Range value search is possible as well but we would have to filter all the the different paths where matching values occur.
-Bloom filter over path items allows index usage for conditions containing `%` and `*` in their paths.
+This is the reverse of how index entries are ordered with jsonb\_path\_value\_ops.
+Since the value is the first part of an index entry, the index can only perform searches against exact values.
+A search over a range of values is possible as well, but we have to filter all the the different paths where matching values occur.
+The Bloom filter over path items allows the index to be used for conditions containing `%` and `*` in their paths.

 ### Query optimization

 JsQuery opclasses perform complex query optimization.
-Thus it's valuable for developer or administrator to see the result of such optimization.
+It's valuable for a developer or administrator to see the how a JsQuery has been optimized.
-Unfortunately, opclasses aren't allowed to do any custom output to the EXPLAIN.
-That's why JsQuery provides following functions which allows to see how particular opclass optimizes given query.
+Unfortunately, opclasses aren't allowed to put any custom output in an EXPLAIN statement.
+JsQuery provides these functions to let you see how a JsQuery has been optimized:

  * gin\_debug\_query\_path\_value(jsquery) – for jsonb\_path\_value\_ops
  * gin\_debug\_query\_value\_path(jsquery) – for jsonb\_value\_path\_ops

-Result of these functions is a textual representation of query tree which leafs are GIN search entries.
-Following examples show different results of query optimization by different opclasses.
+The result of these functions is a textual representation of the query tree where leaves are GIN search entries.
+For example:

     # SELECT gin_debug_query_path_value('x = 1 AND (*.y = 1 OR y = 2)');
      gin_debug_query_path_value